 With the Ink Business Unlimited card being primarily a cash-back credit card, naturally, the most straightforward way of redeeming your points is for cash-back.
 This redemption method gives you a value of 1 cent per point.

-You can receive your cash-back as a statement credit to offset purchases you’ve made with your card, or receive it as a deposit into a Chase bank account you have linked with your card account.
+You can receive your cash-back as a statement credit to offset purchases you’ve made with your card, or receive it as a deposit into a Chase business checking account that you have linked with your card account.

 Chase allows you to redeem your points for gift cards with over 150 different merchants at a rate of 1 cent per point — so a $100 Nike gift card would cost 10,000 points.

 In this case, you really should just opt for cash-back instead.
 This way, you won’t tie your points to only be used with a specific merchant.